 AppModule in the

-Angular offers a variety of bootstrapping options, targeting multiple platforms.
-In this page we consider two options, both targeting the browser.
+Angular offers a variety of bootstrapping options targeting multiple platforms.
+This page describes two options, both targeting the browser.

 In the first, dynamic option, the Angular compiler compiles the application in the browser and then launches the app.